Cripplegate: In popular culture

 The second wedding in the film Four Weddings and a Funeral takes place in the fictional church of St. Mary of the Fields, Cripplegate, EC2.
 It was filmed in the chapel of the Royal Naval College, Greenwich.

 Cripplegate makes an appearance in the 2020 video game, Assassin's Creed: Valhalla as one of the restricted areas in London.

+Alan Moore's novel The Great When features a scene set during the German bombing that destroyed Cripplegate during the Second World War.